unconed/ThreeAudio.js/README.md

 var mesh = audio.textures().material(vertexShader, fragmentShader).grid().addTo(world);
 ```

-Note: the textures are automatically update on render.
+Note: the textures are automatically updated on render.
 The chained calls above give you access to the intermediate ThreeAudio objects in between.

 Shaders
 -------